 (Not really—Joe is actually a really good guy but he basically said he would like to kill me on a recent We Like Drinking podcast and I could not let that go without at least a mention.)

-I have been doing this blog thing for a little over four years now and through it I have been able to meet quite a few really interesting people but there are a whole host of people who I hope to meet some day: Gary Pisoni, Andrea Immer Robinson (although I hear she will be at the Wine Bloggers Conference this year), and Randall Grahm, the wildly popular owner of Bonny Doon Vineyard in Santa Cruz.
+I have been doing this blog thing for a little over four years now and through it I have been able to meet quite a few really interesting people, there are a whole host of others whom I hope to meet some day: Gary Pisoni, Andrea Immer Robinson (although I hear she will be at the Wine Bloggers Conference this year), and Randall Grahm, the wildly popular owner of Bonny Doon Vineyard in Santa Cruz.

-A few weeks ago, I was sent a collection of wines from Bonny Doon to sample however, all of which were either rosé or at least rosé-esque.
+Although not exactly a meeting (OK, not even close), a few weeks ago I was sent a collection of wines from Bonny Doon to sample, all of which were either rosé or at least rosé-esque.

 2015 Bonny Doon A Proper Pink: Retail $16.
 69% Tannat, 31% Cabernet Franc.
 Cherry, watermelon and a bit of mango dominate the nose of this brilliant cherry red kool-aid colored wine.
 Round and pliant, nice tropical flavors with a fruity finish.
 Very Good.
 87-89 Points.